signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 things.
 It can stop and **accept** the string or it can **reject** the string or it can **loop** indefinitely over the input.

-When the TM is in either of these states after processing a string we say that the TM has halted (as in stopped running on the output).
+When the TM is in either the accept or the reject state after processing a string then we say that the TM has halted (as in stopped running on the output).
 On the other hand if the TM does not halt and instead keeps on looping indefinitely then it means that the TM will never stop working or never halt.
-When a TM has halted it indicates that the TM has decided the string (either accept or reject) on the other hand when it does not halt then the string (or rather the problem) is said to be undecideable.
+When a TM has halted it indicates that the TM has decided the string (either accept or reject) on the other hand when it does not halt then the string (or rather the problem) is said to be undecidable.

 All this can get quite intense, so here is an intuitive definition of computation by a Turing